LuisGC/blog/content/blog/2019/03/greach-2019.md

 [**Accelerating CI**](https://agenda.greachconf.com/talk/accelerating-ci), by [Felipe Fernández](https://agenda.greachconf.com/speaker/felipe-fernandez) ([@felipefzdz](https://twitter.com/felipefzdz))

+Felipe's talk was quite interesting.
+As a Gradle Enterprise developer he explained basic and advanced recommendations in order to achieve a faster and more reliable CI.
+He explained how to parallelize workers, how to design an effective pipeline structure and how to avoid maintenance waste in general.
+He ended with a couple of very good recommendations: measure everything and treat your CI as code, always.

 [**Grails State of the Union**](https://agenda.greachconf.com/talk/grails-state-of-theunion), by [Graeme Rocher](https://agenda.greachconf.com/speaker/graeme-rocher) ([@graemerocher](https://twitter.com/graemerocher))

 [**What's new in Asciidoctor**](https://agenda.greachconf.com/talk/whats-new-in-asciidoctor), by [Schalk Cronjé](https://agenda.greachconf.com/speaker/schalk-cronje) ([@ysb33r](https://twitter.com/ysb33r))